Optimizing IT operations with Elasticsearch Machine Learning

 In the 21st Century, data is the biggest commodity.
 The value you can rip out of data is immense.
 However, you need a sophisticated system to analyze data to get valuable insights.
-There are multiple sources of data in any IT operations.
+There are multiple sources of data in any IT operation.
 You can analyze data generated from applications, servers, networks, and infrastructure to detect potential issues.
 This operational data is primarily gathered through system-produced metrics and logs.
-Operations teams have always depended on manual human efforts to search and report on the operational data.
+Operations teams have always depended on manual human efforts to search and report on operational data.
 But now, organizations are embracing automated systems with intelligent machine learning tools to alert IT teams concerning the issues, their root causes, and recommended solutions without any human intervention.

 For efficient IT operations, teams need more intelligent tools to reduce mean time to repair (MTTR) and eliminate time spent on the inefficient search for a cause in the data heap that is not impacting an outage.
 One prominent name in this space is Elasticsearch.
 Elasticsearch's machine learning implements unsupervised and supervised learning algorithms to sort through operations data.
 It facilitates more effective alerting and graphical visualizations of operational data by identifying unusual activity based on analysis.
 With the help of a user-friendly interface, the Elastic Stack enables real-time search, reporting, and analysis of streaming metrics and logs.